dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 Add-Migration AddNewTables -Idempotent
 ```

 > [!WARNING]
 > Idempotent scripts have some known limitations and will not work in all scenarios.

 ***

 ## Command-line tools

 The EF command-line tools can be used to apply migrations to a database.
-While productive for local development and testing of migrations, this approach is inappropriate for management of production databases:
+While productive for local development and testing of migrations, this approach isn't ideal for managing production databases:

 * The SQL commands are applied directly by the tool, without giving the developer a change to inspect or modify them.
 This can be dangerous in a production environment.
 * The .NET SDK and the EF tool must be installed on production servers.